Introduction

 Q5: What role does peritoneal fluid play beyond lubrication?

-A: Peritoneal fluid contains immune cells, antibodies, and enzymes that trap debris and pathogens, providing a first line of defense against intra‑abdominal infection Not complicated — just consistent.
-Practical, not theoretical..
+A: Peritoneal fluid contains immune cells, antibodies, and enzymes that trap debris and pathogens, providing a first line of defense against intra‑abdominal infection.

 Q6: How is peritoneal dialysis performed using this membrane?

 A: In peritoneal dialysis, the patient’s own peritoneum acts as a semipermeable membrane.
-A sterile dialysate is introduced into the cavity, where it absorbs waste products and excess fluid across the peritoneal surface before being drained.
+A sterile dialysate is introduced into the cavity, where it absorbs waste products and excess fluid across the peritoneal surface before being drained Simple as that..

 Peritoneal Dialysis

 The peritoneum’s large surface area and selective permeability make it ideal for peritoneal dialysis, a treatment for patients with end‑stage renal disease.
-By repeatedly filling and draining dialysate, waste solutes and fluid are removed from the bloodstream while maintaining electrolyte balance That's the whole idea..
+By repeatedly filling and draining dialysate, waste solutes and fluid are removed from the bloodstream while maintaining electrolyte balance That's the part that actually makes a difference..

 Embryological Origins

 The peritoneum develops from the mesoderm layer during embryogenesis.
-As the intra‑embryonic coelom forms, lateral plate mesoderm splits into somatic and splanchnic layers.
+Also, as the intra‑embryonic coelom forms, lateral plate mesoderm splits into somatic and splanchnic layers.
 The intervening space becomes lined with mesothelial cells, establishing the foundation for the adult serous membranes.

 Diagnostic Procedures